Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: New Jersey Home Heating Fuel Comparison

-Homeowners have a host of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in New Jersey, used by 2,627,206 or 74% of households.
-The 2nd most popular primary heating fuel for New Jersey homeowners is Electricity, used by 617,773 homes (17%).
-The remaining homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).
+Residences have a variety of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in New Jersey, used by 2,627,206 or 74% of homeowners.
+The next most popular primary heating fuel for New Jersey homeowners is Electricity, used by 617,773 homes (17%).
+The other homes are heated with Heating Oil (5%), Propane (2%), Other (0.4%), and Solar (0.3%).

 Heating Oil (Fuel Oil) Use in New Jersey